-Example: You want to cut 25 mm random width boards from a log.
+Example: You want to cut 1" (25 mm) random width boards from a log.
 Position the blade for the first cut.
-Move the carriage to an even measurement on the scale.
+Move the saw head to an even measurement on the scale.
 Make a trim cut.
-Return the carriage for the second cut and lower it 29 mm below the original measurement.
-(The extra 3 mm allows for saw kerf and shrinkage of the lumber.)
+Return the saw head for the second cut and lower it 29mm below the original measurement (the extra 3 mm allows for saw kerf and shrinkage of the lumber).

 The yellow area on the scale identifies where the blade could encounter a side support or log clamp.
-Check that these items are below the blade level before sawing.
+Check that these items are below the blade level.